 Flight distance: 1410 km

-- This One-Day Safari is based on a minimum of 4 persons sharing the Cessna 210 Aircraft.
+- One-day-safaris are based on 4 persons sharing the Cessna 210 aircraft.